deusexmachina892/Currex/README.md

 SSR

 ## Your Feedback?
-Eagerly waiting for your feedback on this about what improvements can be done
+Eagerly waiting for your feedback on this about what improvements can be made